zack-test-org/git-xargs/slack-muter/README.md

 customer shared channel requests, but when I'm not, I only intend to respond to `#support-discussion` messages.

-That means I want to [mute](https://get.slack.help/hc/en-us/articles/204411433-Mute-a-channel) all shared channels while not on support, but unmute them when I'm not on support.
+That means I want to [mute](https://get.slack.help/hc/en-us/articles/204411433-Mute-a-channel) all shared channels while not on support, but unmute them when I'm on support.
 Doing this for our 60+ shared channels manually is painful to the point of being prohibitive, so this script automates it.

 ## How It Works